PydPiper/pylightxl/README.md

 #### **Contact/Questions/Suggestions**
-If you have any questions or feedback, we would love to hear from you - send us an realpydpiper@gmail.com or post directly on [GitHub](https://github.com/PydPiper/pylightxl).
+If you have any questions or feedback, we would love to hear from you - send us a post directly on [GitHub](https://github.com/PydPiper/pylightxl/issues/new?assignees=&labels=&template=pylightxl-issue-template.md&title=).

 We try to keep an active lookout for users trying to solve Microsoft Excel related problems with python on Stack Overflow.
 Please help us build on the great community that python already is by